Dakine Hot Laps 5L Review

 Our Analysis and Test Results

 The Hot Laps 5L posted some respectable scores in our rating metrics.
-The relatively low weight was a highlight as well as the low-profile fit and design.
-Storage was neither too cavernous nor too skimpy.
-The relatively basic and straightforward design are nothing to write home about, but it is a perfectly functional option.
+The relatively low weight is a highlight as well as the low-profile fit and design.
+Storage is neither too cavernous nor too skimpy.
+The relatively basic and straightforward design is nothing to write home about, but it is a perfectly functional option.

 Ease of Drinking

 The Hot Laps pack uses a bladder and hose hydration system.
 The bladder holds up to 70 ounces or 2-liters of water.
 A Phaser bite valve is located at the end of the hose.
 There is a magnetic clip that holds the hose on the waistband.
 This helps store the hose while riding and makes removing and replacing it for drinking quick and easy.

 We found the hose to be of adequate length.
 Our 6'2" tester with a long torso had plenty of length to reach the mouth.
 This was true while in the saddle and also when standing up at the top of the climb.
 We will discuss this in more detail in the ease of filling section, but it is important to load the bladder correctly.
 If you load the bladder wrong, the hose can get twisted up and feel too short.